 WAC 480-90-153 Disclosure of private information.
 (1) A gas utility may not disclose or sell private consumer information with or to its affiliates, subsidiaries, or any other third party for the purposes of marketing services or product offerings to a customer who does not already subscribe to that service or product, unless the utility has first obtained the customer's written or electronic permission to do so.

 (2) Private consumer information includes the customer's name, address, telephone number, and any other personally identifying information, as well as information related to the quantity, technical configuration, type, destination, and amount of use of service or products subscribed to by a customer of a regulated utility that is available to the utility solely by virtue of the customer-utility relationship.
-For each individual service or product offering, the utility must obtain and maintain a record of customer consent for the disclosure of private consumer information.

-(3) The utility must obtain customer disclosure permission for each individual service, product offering or disclosure and maintain a record of each permission for the disclosure of private customer information.
+(3), The utility must obtain and maintain a record of customer consent for each instance of disclosure or sale of private customer information to an affiliate, subsidiary or other third party under Section 1 of this rule.

 (4) The utility will ensure the following specific information is retained when the customer consent for disclosure of private customer information is provided electronically:

 (a) The confirmation of consent for the disclosure of private customer information;

-(b) A list of the service, product offering or disclosure with respect to which the customer has authorized disclosure of his or her private customer information; and
+(b) A list of the affiliates, subsidiaries, or third parties to which the customer has authorized disclosure of his or her private customer information; and

 (c) A confirmation that the name, service address, and account number exactly matches the utility record for such account.